nawaya040/boostPM/README.md

 # boostMP

-This package implements the SMCMP (Sequential Monte Carlo - Message passing) algorithm of Awaya and Ma (2020).
+This package implements the boosting algorithm of Awaya and Ma (2021).

 The package may be easily installed using `devtools` as follows: